lukewhchen/W5D3WRK/readme.md

 ## Rack Middleware

-- Exceptions provides a detailed error message for any errors, which is useful for development.
+- **Exceptions** provides a detailed error message for any errors, which is useful for development.

-- StaticAssets allows the serving of static assets from the /public folder.
+- **StaticAssets** allows the serving of static assets from the public folder.
 Supported extensions are .jpg, .txt, .zip, and .html.